ustwo/engineering-blog/_posts/2024-02-08-getting-started-with-visionos.md

 ```

 You will see the canvas update, it will display a pink/purple striped cube, use you mouse to move around the scene.

+Note: No Texture/Material has been applied to this Cube, we'll cover that in another tutorial.

 ![Untextured Cube](/assets/visionos/untextured_shape.png)